mobizt/Firebase-ESP32/README.md

-**The Firebase Real Time Database update or change event was sent to client through the HTTP stream connection.
+**The Firebase Realtime Database update or change event was sent to client through the HTTP stream connection.
 The connection was keep alive as long as no network communication interruption.**

 The function to handle the update and change event monitoring are beginStream, setStreamCallback and readStream.